 - 86 percent reported improvement in establishing relationships

 The Center for BrainHealth’s research team is partnering with Yale University's Child Study Center to test the feasibility of providing the research-based training program to young adults across the country.
 This ongoing partnership seeks to help those on the autism spectrum achieve economic and social independence.
 Each study participant meets with a clinician for individualized sessions conducted using the Internet.
-Each session includes a nonscripted conversation that instill social brain strategies to help participants reach personal goals.
+Each session includes a nonscripted conversation that instills social brain strategies to help participants reach personal goals.